etalisoft/data-tada/docs/api.parse.number.md

 - `max` - Rejectable.
 If the number > max the promise will reject with the corresponding 'max' message.
 - `validate` - Rejectable.
 If the validate function is specified and results in false, the promise will reject with the corresponding 'validate' message.
 Function signature: `(date)=>Boolean`.
 - `messages` - The messages that will be returned for each of the rejections.
-- `parse` - A function that returns the parsed number, or the original value if parsing fails.
-- `scrub` - A function that removes non-numeric characters from the string before attempting to reparse.
+- `parse` - A function that tries to parse a number.

 ##### Messages
 You can override any or all of the default messages.
 The message can be a string or a function.